Glycogen in humans: structure, role, localization, and energy yield

 Under anaerobic conditions, the oxidation of glucose to lactate via anaerobic glycolysis yields two molecules of ATP.

-Below, the yield of ATP from anaerobic oxidation of glucose released during glycogenolysis.
+Below is the ATP yield from the anaerobic oxidation of glucose released during glycogenolysis.

-Glycogen phosphorylase and the oxidation of glucose-1-phosphate under anaerobic conditions
+Glycogen phosphorylase and the oxidation of G1P under anaerobic conditions

-Glycogen synthesis from glucose requires 2 ATP for each molecule of glucose.
+Glycogen synthesis from glucose requires two ATP for each molecule of glucose.

-The release of glucose-1-phosphate by the action of glycogen phosphorylase allows the recovery of one of the 2 molecules of ATP used in the preparatory phase of glycolysis.
-The anaerobic oxidation of glucose-6-phosphate, produced from glucose-1-phosphate by the action of phosphoglucomutase, yields therefore three molecules of ATP and not two, because:
+The release of glucose 1-phosphate by the action of glycogen phosphorylase allows the recovery of one of the two ATP molecules used in the preparatory phase of glycolysis.
+The yield of anaerobic oxidation of glucose 6-phosphate, generated from G1P through the action of phosphoglucomutase, is therefore three ATP molecules, not two, because:

-• one molecule of ATP, instead of two, is used in the preparatory phase of glycolysis, because hexokinase reaction is bypassed;
+• only one molecule of ATP, instead of two, is consumed in the preparatory phase of glycolysis, as the hexokinase reaction is bypassed;

 • four molecules of ATP are produced in the payoff phase of glycolysis.

-The cost-gain rate is 1/3, namely, there is an energy yield of about 66,7 percent.
+Consequently, the cost-gain ratio is 1/3, meaning an energy yield of approximately 66.7%.

 Glycogen(n glucose residues) + 3 ADP + 3 Pi → Glycogen(n−1 glucose residues) + 2 Lactate + 3 ATP

-By considering the two molecules of ATP used in the synthesis of glycogen and the anaerobic oxidation of glucose-1-phosphate to lactate, there is a yield of one molecule of ATP for each molecule of glucose stored.
-The overall reaction is:
+Considering the two ATP molecules used in glycogen synthesis and the anaerobic oxidation of glucose 1-phosphate to lactate, the net yield is one molecule of ATP per molecule of glucose stored.

 Glucose + ADP + Pi → 2 Lactate + ATP